CentreforCities/local_housebuilding_1946_2022/README.md

 R, Microsoft Excel

 ### Get quickly into the data
-The easiest way to make the most of this dataset is to use the ready-made workbooks available in the folder entitled: Housebuilding (gross and rates), housing stock, demolitions, and population data, 1945-2022
+The easiest way to make the most of this dataset is to use the ready-made workbooks available in Folder 1.

 File names give first the geography, then the content of the workbooks.
 The ReadMe in the folder details the data used and notes any reasons the data may be unreliable for particular geographies.